ethan-ck/Alexandria/Biology/Organic Molecules.md

 	- Lipids
 		- Biological molecules such as fats, oils, and waxes.
 		- All lipids are insoluble in water
-		- In order to form a fatty acid, the
-			- A long chain of carbon bonded to hydrogen with a carboxyl group at one end
+		- In order to form a fatty acid, a carboxyl group at one end of the chain of carbon must be present
-			-
+		- Fats protect internal organs and provide insulation
+		- Fats and oils are formed during a dehydration synthesis reaction
+		- Plants use oils as a long term energy storage
+		- Saturated fatty acids has a hydrogen atom at every possible place along its carbon chain
+		- Triglycerides serve as a high energy storage molecule
+		- Steroids have a molecular skeleton made of four fused carbon rings
+		- Phospholipids have a glycerol backbone,, a phosphate group, and two fatty acids
 	- Nucleic Acids
 		- Form our genetic material